suitenumerique/hackdays2025/submissions/the-gr/README.md

 ## Key Achievements
 *(Highlight the main features or breakthroughs)*
-* AI agent that allows you to interact with your data base
+* AI agent chat that allows you to interact with your Docs instance database
 * Start from a natural language prompt, the AI agent will translate it into a SQL query and we translate the results into a natural language response corresponding to the initial prompt
-* Security layer to prevent any lethal modififcation of the databass
+* Security layer to prevent any lethal modififcation of the database
+* Hidden chat appearance feature (will you find it? 👀)

 ## Challenges Overcome
 *(What was difficult?
 What did you solve?)*